 Internal controls

 The Board has ultimate responsibility for the Group’s system of internal control and for reviewing its effectiveness.
 However, any such system of internal control can provide only reasonable, but not absolute, assurance against material misstatement or loss.
 The Board considers that the internal controls in place are appropriate for the size, complexity and risk profile of the Group.
-The principal components of the Group’s internal control system include:

 • overview of the day-to-day activities of the Group by the Executive Directors;